AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Destination catalog:** A destination catalog is a list of available destinations in the [!DNL Real-time Customer Data Platform].

-**Direct call rules:** in [!DNL Experience Platform Launch], you can set up a direct call rule that executes when it is called directly from the page.
+**Direct call rules:** In [!DNL Adobe Experience Platform Launch], you can set up a direct call rule that executes when it is called directly from the page.
 If your page load or your action on your site is very simple, or if it is unique and can execute a specific set of instructions every time (set [!DNL eVar4] to X and trigger [!DNL event2] every time), then you can use a direct call rule.
 See [!DNL Launch] documentation regarding creating direct call rules.

-**Display name:** Display name is a user-friendly name of a field that is shown in the UI.
+**Display name:** The display name is a user-friendly name of a field that is shown in the UI.

 [Back to top](#adobe-experience-platform-glossary)